phel-lang/phel-lang.org/content/documentation/control-flow.md

 (foreach [value valueExpr] expr*)
 (foreach [key value valueExpr] expr*)
 ```
-The `foreach` special form can be used to iterate over all kind of PHP datastructures.
+The `foreach` special form can be used to iterate over all kind of PHP datastructures for side-effects.
 The return value of `foreach` is always `nil`.
 The `loop` special form should be preferred of the `foreach` special form whenever possible.

 ```phel
 (foreach [v [1 2 3]]